Emaasit/ebolaCases/README.md

 How to install
 --------------

-You can install the latest release of the package from CRAN like this
+You can install the latest release of the package from CRAN like this (YET TO BE SUBMITTED TO CRAN)

 ``` r
 install.packages("ebolaCases")